 Lead time is an essential concept for a manufacturing organization.
 It is the amount of time between the start and completion of a process or the time between ordering something and receiving it.
 It is a common term in supply chain management and project management.

 For example, Company ABC manufactures mobiles.
 It takes the company two days to get the components for making mobiles and two days more to assemble 500 units.
 We can say that Company ABC’s lead time to produce 500 units in four days.
 Any retailer or wholesaler should give ABC at least four days.
-It means that if a retailer needs the mobiles on 11th July, then he or she should place the order on or before 7th July.
+It means that if a retailer needs the mobiles on 11th July, then they should place the order on or before 7th July.